What is the legal value of native electronic documents (that do not require signature by the parties)?

 The majority of legislation generally recognizes the validity and probative value of documents that are natively electronic (i.e., created as electronic originals), subject to compliance requirements.

-Electronic records are permitted in the United Arab Emirates under Federal Law No. (1) of 2006, On Electronic Commerce and Transactions.
-Under this Law, documents, records and information can be retained electronically as long as certain conditions are met (Art.
-5):
+Electronic records are permitted in the United Arab Emirates under the Federal Decree-Law No. 46 of 2021 On Electronic Transactions and Trust Service.
+Under the Law, documents, records and information can be retained electronically as long as certain conditions are met:

-- any information that is retained, enables the identification of the origin and destination of the electronic record along with the date and time it was sent/received.
+- The record retains data (if any) that enables the identification of the originator of the electronic document, its destination, and the date and time it was sent or received.

 Electronic records cannot be denied in legal proceedings for being in an electronic format.
-The value of an electronic record in a legal proceeding is assessed based on the reliability of the (Federal Law No. (1) of 2006, Art.
+The value of an electronic record in a legal proceeding is assessed based on the reliability of the Law, Art.
 10):

 - manner of the operation(s) performed (i.e., executing, entering, generating, processing, storing, presenting or communicating);

 - manner in which the integrity of the information was maintained;

 - source of information, if identifiable; and, the

 - manner in which the originator of the record was identified.